kataw/kataw/test/__snapshot__/parser/expressions/arrow/invalid-arrow1.md

 ✖ The left hand side of the arrow is not destructible  - start: 221, end: 224 ✖ Expected a `;` - start: 227, end: 228
 ✖ Expression expected - start: 232, end: 234
-✖ Expression expected - start: 234, end: 235
+✖ Missing an opening parentheses - '( - start: 234, end: 235
 ✖ Expression expected - start: 235, end: 238
 ✖ Expected a ')' to match the '(' token here - start: 247, end: 250
-✖ Expression expected - start: 250, end: 251
+✖ Missing an opening parentheses - '( - start: 250, end: 251
 ✖ Expression expected - start: 251, end: 254
 ✖ Expected a `;` - start: 270, end: 273
 ✖ The left hand side of the arrow is not destructible  - start: 292, end: 295